Jule Romans is the author of "Shakespeare Love Quotes" and other books. She has 30 years of experience writing on educational topics.

 Taking a census at regular intervals would be necessary to ensure adequate representation for each state.
 The census would also be necessary to determine taxation for each state.

-The first census was started in the summer of 1790.
+A: The first census was started in the summer of 1790.
 Final collation of results came much later in the year.
-According to the US Census History Website:

 The first census was taken in 1790.
 It began a little more than a year after the inauguration of President George Washington.
 Secretary of State Thomas Jefferson implemented the project.
 George Washington was considered the head of the first census.

-In 1790, responsibility for the census was assigned to all the marshals of each of the judicial districts int he United States.
-U.S. Marshals were expected to carry out the duties of taking the census within their jurisdictions.
+U.S. Marshals conducted the first census in 1790.
+In early 1790, responsibility for the census was assigned to all the marshals of each of the judicial districts in the United States.
+The U.S. Marshals were expected to carry out the duties of taking the census within their own jurisdictions.

-Who Was Counted in the First US Census?
+Q: Who Was Counted in the First U.S. Census?